ovh/docs/pages/web_cloud/domains/dns_server_general_information/guide.en-au.md

 For each domain name in the directory, there is a **DNS zone** associated with it, which contains the DNS configuration to be applied to the domain name.

 A DNS zone contains technical information, called *DNS records*.
-The DNS zone is like a referral point.

 > [!success]
 >